-H2W is designed to complement existing LCTCS programs by filling specific gaps in current funding streams.
-As programs ramp-up and successfully place graduates in jobs, a variety of sources will augment and sustain courses post EDA award, including state Rapid Response Funds (\$10M/ year to high-demand training programs; leveraged for hydrogen-related skills development like fuel-cell and blade technicians).
+- H Workforce [sustainability = tuition, state education, and training programs] - H2W is designed to complement existing LCTCS programs by filling specific gaps in current funding streams.
+As programs ramp-up and successfully place graduates in jobs, a variety of sources will augment and sustain courses post EDA award, including state Rapid Response Funds (\$10M/year to high-demand training programs; leveraged for hydrogen-related skills development like fuel-cell and blade technicians).
 LED FastStart provides similar funding with a focus on large corporate investment projects.
-The new MJ Foster Program provides \$10.5M/year for adults to enter training to pursue technical fields, while Carl Perkins funding (\$22M/year) allows LCTCS to coordinate training and equipment needs with industry to ensure career pathways are market relevant and produce a high school to college talent pipeline.

-• H2Business Development [sustainability = member dues, state support]

-Capacity building investments into H2BD will be sustained by each Regional Economic Development organizations' ongoing operations, which includes annual support from Louisiana Economic Development as well as corporate membership dues for each organization.
-For example, 60% of lead applicant Greater New Orleans Development Foundation's operations are sustained by annual corporate membership dues.

-• H, Testbeds [sustainability = tuition, NSF support, corporate support]

-Capacity building investments into H2 Testbed facilities will be sustained by student tuition, state higher education funding (including \$330M/year TOPS program), federal grants such as University of Louisiana at Lafayette's \$1M Department of Energy grant to produce metal-supported solid oxide electrolysis cells.
+The new MJ Foster Program provides \$10.5M/year for adults to enter training to pursue technical fields, while Carl Perkins funding (\$22M/year) allows LCTCS to coordinate training and equipment needs with industry to ensure career pathways are market relevant and produce a high school to college talent pipeline. - H2Business Development [sustainability = member dues, state support] Capacity building investments into H2BD will be sustained by each Regional Economic Development organizations' ongoing operations, which includes annual support from Louisiana Economic Development as well as corporate membership dues for each organization.
+For example, 60% of lead applicant Greater New Orleans Development Foundation's operations are sustained by annual corporate membership dues. - H2Testbeds [sustainability = tuition, NSF support, corporate support] Capacity building investments into H2Testbed facilities will be sustained by student tuition, state higher education funding (including \$330M/year TOPS program), federal grants such as University of Louisiana at Lafayette's \$1M Department of Energy grant to produce metal-supported solid oxide electrolysis cells.
 With job growth generated by H2BD results, universities will see demand increases for specialized engineering talent developed by H2T programs.
 The consistent flow of incoming students pursuing well-paying jobs in the hydrogen economy will provide program sustainability.
-Related, H2T equipment investments are designed to respond to current corporate applied research needs - as proven by the respective H2T industry investments (including \$1M by Cleco at UL Lafayette) and support letters.
-Once established, the H2T university consortium, in partnership with the region's HBCUs, will explore pursuing NSF Center of Excellence models whereby private sponsors benefit from early technology disclosures in exchange for supplying program funding.

-H,NeXus [sustainability = lease paymentst]

-Lease payments from corporate tenants in coworking and office space leases in the H2NeXus Center (physical building).
-The long-term vision is to grow NeXus with additional assets to increase programmatic growth and sustainability across H2NeXus programs.
-Additionally, H2NeXus will serve as a catalytic investment in New Orleans, a community that has experienced acute economic distress since Hurricane Katrina.
+Related, H2T equipment investments are designed to respond to current corporate applied research needs as proven by the respective H2T industry investments (including \$1M by Cleco at UL Lafayette) and support letters.
+Once established, the H2T university consortium, in partnership with the region's HBCUs, will explore pursuing NSF Center of Excellence models whereby private sponsors benefit from early technology disclosures in exchange for supplying program funding. - H2NeXus [sustainability = lease payments, neighborhood development] Lease payments from corporate tenants in coworking and office space leases in the H2NeXus Center (physical building), which will also include membership to The Workshop to develop/build prototypes (allowing for higher rates than typical office leases).
+The long-term vision is to grow the NeXus Campus across the 43-acre plot with additional buildings, corporate lessors, and assets to increase programmatic growth and sustainability across H2NeXus programs.
+Additionally, in partnership with the City of New Orleans, H2NeXus will serve as a catalytic investment in New Orleans East, a community that has experienced acute economic distress since Hurricane Katrina.
+H2NeXus will serve as an organizing theme to revitalize the entire area (dedicated city funds and master planning underway), while the National Center for Advanced Manufacturing and Louisiana Economic Development are also pursuing an advanced manufacturing campus near NASA's Michoud Assembly Facility.
 These targeted geographic investments will secure long-term viability of livable communities.

+• H2Manufacturing [sustainability = membership fees, corporate testing fees] In addition to membership fees of NeXus leases, wherein tenants and startups pay for office space and prototyping resources, H2M will generate revenue from corporate pilot and testing needs.